Shashwatrwt/URL_Shortner/README.md

 - ✅ URL validation (requires protocol like https://)
 - ✅ Real-time feedback with aria-live region for accessibility
 - ✅ Responsive design with clean, modern styling
+- ✅ Saves URL mappings in browser localStorage
+- ✅ Resolves short links from the `?u=` query parameter
 - ✅ No backend required - runs entirely in the browser